Weill-Neurohub-OPTiMaL/reconstruction-3d/calibration/detailed_calibration_documentation.md

 ### Intrinsic Parameter Calibration
 1) Print out this pdf chessboard: https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/advanced/Chessboard_in_PDF/pattern.pdf .
 2) Use your computer webcam.
 Following the "General Quality Tips" here https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/advanced/calibration_module.md#general-quality-tips, take a 20 second video of you holding the chessboard entirely in the camera frame at different distances from the camera frame.
 3) Use this website https://ezgif.com/video-to-png to create 200 images from the video.
 Save all images in a directory {intrinsic_images_folder_path}.
+**IMPORTANT**: When using patient videos, use a local program such as ffmpeg to get your images, so you do not have to upload confidential videos to a website online. (details for how to use ffmpeg in a section below)
 4) In a Linux terminal (I used GitBash), run the following command, making sure that you are the openpose directory:
 `./build/x64/Release/Calibration.exe --mode 1 --grid_square_size_mm 30.0 --grid_number_inner_corners "8x6" --camera_serial_number {8-digit_camera_serial_number} --calibration_image_dir {intrinsic_images_folder_path}`.
 This will create a directory called `images_with_corners` inside the `{intrinsic_images_folder_path}` directory that has calibration lines on the chessboard.
 It will also create a file called `{8-digit_camera_serial_number}.xml` in the directory `openpose/models/cameraParameters/flir`.